-1. Are forecasts made for needed laboratory supplies (reagents and consumables) for all programs in the district?
-Yes No s 2.
-List programs where forecasts are prepared, how often each forecast is prepared, the title of the person or division responsible, and the information used to forecast laboratory supply needs. prepared, the title of aboratory supply Program Frequency Title of Pers Responsib on le Information Used 3.
-List programs wh ere forecasts are not prepa red.
-4. Describe the proc donor.) curement process for the dis strict.
-(Specify any c lifference es by program and/or
+1. ide for needed laboratory su Yes and consumables) for all programs in the district?
+No Don't know/not sure 2. ere forecasts are prepared, ision responsible, and the in formation used to fo oreca Program Frequency Title of Pers Responsib Information Used 3. .
+List programs where forecasts are not prepared.
+4. curement process for the dis strict.
+(Specify any o differe ences by program and/or donor.)

 5. Is a person or division responsible for: a.
 Procuring laboratory supplies and equipment?
 (Specify by program.) b.
 Monitoring the procurement process?
-(Specify by program .) c.
+(Specify by program.) c.
 Coordinating procurements across programs? (specify) 6.
 Who is currently responsible for procuring laboratory supplies for or each program?
 7. In general, are adequate amounts of all laboratory supplies received in an appropriate timeframe?
-(Specify any program differences.)
-Yes No Don't know/not sure
+(Specify any program differences.) ☐ Yes ☐ No ☐ Don't know/not sure